 While striving for authenticity in your interactions with team members, effective leadership also relies on maintaining a certain degree of objectivity.

-Finding that right balance is essential to strong leadership.
+Finding the right balance is essential to becoming a strong Teflon leader.

-Regardless of your leadership style, managing your mood states allows you to lead with greater finesse.
-The following strategies can help you keep it together, even in the midst of chaos:
+Regardless of your leadership style, becoming a Teflon leader requires you to manage your mood states, allowing you to lead with greater finesse.
+The following strategies can help you adopt a Teflon personality and “keep it together”, even in the midst of chaos:

 1. Don’t take things personally

 Upper management, colleagues, team members, vendors and customers all have the potential to vent.
 Whether you’re just a sounding board or responsible for implementing solutions, focus on the situation.
-As you hone your leadership skills, try to peel away the personal element.
+As you hone your skills in becoming a Teflon leader, try to peel away the personal element.

 2. Respond rather than react

 When someone reacts, it is often by reflex — hence the phrase “knee-jerk reaction.”
 Unfortunately, irrational behavior usually results in regret.
 And, as the saying goes, it’s hard to squeeze the toothpaste back into the tube once it’s out there.
-Strong leaders can remain calm in a crisis, partly because they know how to respond.
+A strong Teflon leader can remain calm in a crisis, partly because they know how to respond.

 How can you train yourself to respond?
 First, pause to observe.
 Then, decide on a course of action with intent, focusing on the desired outcome.
 Under the guidance of a strong leader, unforeseen obstacles can result in teachable moments, catalysts for positive change and opportunities for team building.